envoy/JSONAPIModel/README.md

 }
 ```

 Also, please notice that, you need to provide a constructor with `init(id: String)` signature.
-And all the properties other than id should all have their own default, which means you can create a JSONAPIModel object with only `id` argument
+And all the properties other than id should all have their own default value (that's why we using implicit unwrapping optional for `name` here, and assign initial value for `employees`), which means you can create this JSONAPIModel object with only `id` argument

 ```Swift
 Location(id: "loc-12345")